firekind/isaac-face-detection/readme.md

 # Face detection using Isaac and Deepstream

-Face detection using Centerface, built using Isaac 2020.2 and Deepstream 5.0
+Face detection using Centerface and FaceDetectIR, built using Isaac 2020.2 and Deepstream 5.0

 ## Setup